harimouse/CTF_WriteUps/README.md

 # CTF WriteUps
 ## Repository for CTF WriteUps

 This repository is a collection of all the writeups I have completed and would like to share.
+(Mostly Forensics like the one trick pony I am)

 ## Profiles
 [picoCTF](https://play.picoctf.org/users/har1m0use)